Gel Polish Remover Machines – Do They Work?

 8. When you are done, repeat the process on your other hand.

-9. When you are finished, turn off the machine, disconnect it from the electricity, and wash out the acetone basin with water.
+9. Use a nail file to file off the top layer of your gel nail polish – this removes the topcoat and exposes the gel polish.
 Put the lid back on and store the machine until the next use.

 Pros Of Gel Polish Removal Machines